knpuniversity/ansible/knpu/ansible-modules.md

 ansible localhost -m command -a "bin/echo 'Hello Ansible'"
 ```

 Try it!
 We see some output and...
 Hello Ansible!
 Congrats!
-You just run your first
+You just ran your first
 module: `command`.
 In this case, we can even remove the `-m` option - the `command`
 module is so fundamental, it's the *default* module... if we don't pass one.